Build a RAG from

 Knowledge sources

-PDFs, docs, wikis, ticketing notes, SOPs, policies, and internal repositories.
+PDFs, docs, wikis, SOPs, internal policies, help center articles, product documentation, support notes, ticketing history, and internal repositories.

 Ingestion and chunking